 A variety of native, drought-tolerant plants have been planted along the fence bordering Mills College and MacArthur Boulevard and are tended to by Mills students, faculty, and staff.
 This "green screen" provides improved air quality for campus grounds in proximity to MacArthur Boulevard traffic.

 The Mills Healing Plant Tour was designed to bring awareness to the Mills community of the presence of primarily native but also non-native medicinal plants on campus and how they have been used over time.
-The self-guided tour consists of a map and corresponding signage throughout the campus.
+The self-guided tour consists of a map (PDF) and corresponding signage throughout the campus.
 Each plaque features a photograph of the plant along with its scientific and common names, medicinal and non-medicinal uses and various cultures and places throughout the world where the plant or similar plants exist.
 Read about the creation and history of the Healing Plant Tour.